codership/documentation/galeracluster/source/security.rst

 --------
 .. _`security`:

-On occasion, you may want or need to enable degrees of security that go beyond the basics of unix file permissions and secure database management.
-For situations such as these,  you can secure both the communications between the nodes and the client connections between the application servers and the cluster.
+On occasion, you may want or need to enable degrees of security that go beyond the basics of Unix file permissions and secure database management.
+For situations such as these,  you can secure both node communications and client connections between the application servers and the cluster.

 - :doc:`firewallsettings`

-  In order to use Galera Cluster, nodes must have access to a number of ports in order to maintain network connectivity with the cluster.
-While it was touched upon briefly in the :ref:`Installation <firewall-config>` chapter, this chapter provides more detailed guides on configuring your system firewall using iptables, FirewallD and PF.
+  In order to use Galera Cluster, nodes must have access to a number of ports to maintain network connectivity with the cluster.
+While it was touched upon briefly in the :ref:`Installation <firewall-config>` chapter, this chapter provides more detailed guides on configuring a system firewall using ``iptables``, FirewallD and PF.

 - :doc:`ssl`

-  In order to secure communications both between the nodes and from the application severs, you can enable encryption through the SSL protocol for client connections, replication traffic and State Snapshot Transfers.
-This chapter provides guides to setting up SSL on Galera Cluster.
+  To secure communications between nodes and from the application severs, you can enable encryption through the SSL protocol for client connections, replication traffic and State Snapshot Transfers.
+This chapter provides guidance to configuring SSL on Galera Cluster.

 - :doc:`selinux`